-Taller-than-average mattresses require more fabric to reach across the top and down the edges, so your blanket may seem a little short on the sides if it's on the smaller end of queen sizing.
-To complement an ultra-plush queen mattress, consider using an oversized queen comforter or smaller king bedding on a queen bed.
+Taller-than-average mattresses require more fabric to reach across the top and down the edges, so your blanket may seem a little short on the sides if it’s on the smaller end of queen sizing.
+To complement a queen mattress, consider using an oversized queen comforter or smaller king bedding on a queen bed.

 Checking Comforter Sizing